Modal and non modal G codes

 To be really honest I watch everything but in my defence I never stop complaining and throwing Pot Noodles at the TV.

 My TV’s are covered in dents and scratched from various foreign bodies being thrown at them.
 Obviously I have a TV in every room and toilet.
+They all still work even when the noodles trickle inside.

 I have five, toilets not TV’s.
 My mother said “you must use loads of water, not to mention lavatory paper”